 Considerations for SEL in the classroom: social and emotional learning.

 This previous year, teachers and students experienced a mass upheaval.
+As a teacher on social media, I saw an uptick in SEL activities.
 Overall, teachers were concerned with SEL for their students.

-I was too!
+I was concerned too!
 My relationships with students changed, and I missed my classes.
 As the school year approaches for the 2020-2021 school year, I’ve been reading, researching, and thinking about relationships with students.
 SEL is part of relationships, and relationships lead into classroom management, which then circles around to trauma-informed teaching and an equitable classroom.
+SEL and trauma along with our current society and specific school communities create a complex veil that covers our teaching.

 In short, all of these components fit together, especially when you combine the fact that we’re in the middle of a pandemic.
 If we teachers consider those concepts (social emotional learning or SEL; relationships; classroom management; and trauma-informed teaching) AND then throw in our content?
 I’m overwhelmed.
 I want to do it all well; I want to make my classroom safe.